 Feature lists are not exactly reviews in the true sense but can still give the reader an idea of what the product has, in just a glance.
 You are not expressing your opinions but simply stating what are the features that you found in the product and what features are missing.
 For this kind of review, you will usually create a list of the features that one would expect in a particular product and then place a tick against features that are there or a cross against ones that are not.
 This is more commonly used in product comparisons, but you can also use it as a review.
 Just keep in mind that to make a product sell, it should ideally have more ticks than crosses.

-There are a few things you need to remember when writing reviews though.
+There are a few things you need to remember when writing reviews though, especially if you are an affiliate marketing beginner.
 For instance, if you’re trying to promote a particular product, you shouldn’t neglect other similar products in the market.
 Not mentioning any other product or stating how this one is better than the others may make people doubt your credibility.
 Secondly, make your reviews more educational and informative rather than making them sound like a sales pitch.
 Remember we are building trust – honesty and value addition is crucial to that.